 A lot of interests are at play.
-It’s important for people to read the information with a fair amount of scrutiny.
+It’s important for people to read the information about South Africa with a fair amount of scrutiny.
 We have become very lazy as consumers of information.
 We don’t think about the sources of the information and the agenda of the people giving it.
 We think when something is in the public arena, it’s 100 % sure.
 That is not always the case.
 We as individuals need to get involved.
 It will take a while to make us better informed citizens.

 We inherited a vast amount of debt from the previous apartheid government, and we had to stabilize an economy that was designed to cater for 5 % of the population, in order to free 95 % of the population.
 The task was massive in 1994.
 A large majority of the population was given a bad education, and the allocation of resources was only accessible to 5 % of the population in terms of training and education.
 How do you give the same quality of education to 95 % of previously excluded students, given the fact that resources might be allocated to other priorities ?
 The South African context must be taken seriously.